Cumberland Island National Seashore: Cumberland Island National Seashore Museum

 The Cumberland Island National Seashore Museum is located in St. Marys, Georgia on the mainland entrance to the seashore, across from the park's visitor center.
 The main exhibit focuses on the island's history, including displays on the Timucua Indians, antebellum plantations, and the estates of the Carnegie family.
 It includes information about the lives of American Revolutionary hero General Nathanael Greene and cotton-gin inventor Eli Whitney, the history of the ruined mansion Dungeness and the Plum Orchard estate.
 A secondary exhibit holds one of the finest transportation exhibits in coastal Georgia, including wagons, carriages, and elite travel equipment.
 The new exhibit "Forgotten Invasion" describes the occupation of Cumberland Island and Camden County during the War of 1812.
 The museum is staffed by volunteers and is open on weekday afternoons.

 Ice House Museum

+This building was constructed around 1900 to store ice shipped by barge from New England to Georgia for use by the Carnegies.
+The ice was cut in large blocks from frozen lakes and ponds, then wrapped tightly in burlap sacks stuffed with straw and sawdust for shipping southward.
+The ice house was constructed as a large cooler, its walls packed with a thick layer of straw and saw dust insulation.
+A gabled cupola extends for the length of the roof, providing an outlet for warm air that rises to the top of the building.
+When a generator for electricity was installed on the island and ice could be made on-site, the ice house became a storage area.

-The Ice House Museum was converted from one of the Carnegie service buildings.
-The museum showcases original artifacts and replicas from the island's prehistoric, colonial, early American and Gilded Era histories.
+The building has been restored by the National Park Service and converted into a small museum with exhibits that showcase original artifacts and replicas from the island's prehistoric, colonial, early American and Gilded Era periods.
+Tabby concrete foundations dating to the early 1800s were discovered during the renovation of the structure.
+These foundations are believed to be those of a general store that may have been active during the Greene-Miller era of the island's history.